In the context of semiconservative DNA replication, what does it ... | Study Prep in Pearson+

 Understand the concept of DNA replication: DNA replication is the process by which a cell copies its DNA before cell division, ensuring each daughter cell receives a complete set of genetic information.

-Recall the three models proposed for DNA replication: conservative, semiconservative, and dispersive.
-Each model predicts a different pattern of how parental and new DNA strands are distributed in daughter molecules.
+Recall the three models of DNA replication proposed historically: conservative, semiconservative, and dispersive replication.

-Define semiconservative replication: In this model, each of the two daughter DNA molecules consists of one original (parental) strand and one newly synthesized strand.
-This means the parental double helix separates, and each strand serves as a template for a new complementary strand.
+Define semiconservative replication: In this model, each of the two strands of the original DNA molecule serves as a template for the synthesis of a new complementary strand.

-Contrast semiconservative replication with other models: The conservative model suggests the parental double helix remains intact and an entirely new double helix is synthesized separately, while the dispersive model suggests each strand is a patchwork of old and new DNA segments.
+Explain the outcome of semiconservative replication: Each daughter DNA molecule consists of one original (parental) strand and one newly synthesized strand, preserving half of the original molecule in each copy.

-Conclude that semiconservative replication means each daughter DNA molecule retains one parental strand paired with one new strand, preserving half of the original DNA in each molecule.
+Contrast with other models: Conservative replication would produce one molecule with both original strands and one with both new strands, while dispersive replication would produce strands with interspersed old and new DNA segments.

 Watch next